The iPhone 15 is ‘Pro’ enough for you

 Apple’s Pro lineup always uses higher perceived value materials like stainless steel and titanium.
 They offer welcome benefits across a variety of industries, but the practical nature of aluminum in Apple products has always felt incredibly premium.
 Seriously, could you imagine a stainless steel Mac Studio?
 It would be dystopic, yet the aluminum version feels and looks very high-class.

 At the end of the day, we’re talking about a phone.
-I want it to be lightweight and metal, and in every regard, aluminum is the perfect material.
+I want it to be lightweight and metal, and aluminum is the perfect material in every regard.
 The matte finish Apple adds to its products always feels clean, approachable and repels fingerprints better than steel or titanium.

+Compared to the Pro iPhone models, the smaller camera unit allows the phone to maintain a tighter balance, which helps the large iPhone 15 Plus feel easy to use in one hand.
+There are moments where the bigger screen makes reaching the top corners more difficult than the 14 Pro I’m used to, but it’s less cumbersome than I expected.
+The new rounded edges help a lot with this.
+It’s an appealing compromise between the squared-off look of the iPhone 12,13,14 and the bulbous edges on the iPhone X, XS, and 11 models.

 I’m sure Apple could have easily slid in a 90 or 120Hz panel for the price of this phone, but who would have noticed?
 Not most people I know, and if the 60hz panel so much as saves an extra 30-45 minutes of battery, I’m in favour of the change.
 Again, 120Hz might look a little smoother, but it doesn’t add useful elements to your phone other than looking slightly more fluid.